Marriage Today: Why Get Married?

 Beyond that, it can differ in its nuances.

 Marriage: What Is Its History?

 How it began: The Patriarchy

-When the institution of marriage first came about in the United States, it was an almost equivalent transfer of property.
-Women had almost no rights in the United States, a truth that became less and less as time wore on.
-The right to vote for women has only been around for about 100 years, and even today, aspects such as the gender pay gap are still a struggle that is being fought to rectify.
+When the institution of marriage first came about in the United States, it was almost a transfer of property.
+Women had few rights in the United States.
+The right to vote for women has only been around for about 100 years.
+Even today, aspects such as the gender pay gap is still a struggle that is being fought to rectify.
 They belonged to their fathers until they were given away, and then became the property of their husbands.
-Women could not hold jobs, have property, or have any of their assets.
+Women could not hold jobs, have property, or hold any of their assets.
 Anything that was theirs was their husband's.
 For this reason, marriage existed as a way to give a woman a new identity; that of her husband's.
 This is where the tradition of changing your last name to that of the man you married came from.

 Marriage: One Race Only

 In the beginning, only men and women of the same race could get married in the United States.
 In a country that is deep-seated in the roots of slavery and racism, interracial marriages were not only prohibited but illegal.
 If caught, you could be punished with jail time, especially if you were a black woman.
 This held even after the dissemination of slavery and blacks began fighting against the Jim Crowe laws and to get rid of racial inequality.